-Karl Schäfer was born on May 17, 1909.
-He was a two-time Olympic champion at the 1932 Winter Olympics and the 1936 Winter Olympics.
+Karl Schäfer was a two-time Olympic champion at the 1932 Winter Olympics and the 1936 Winter Olympics.

 He was also a seven-time World champion (1930–1936) and eight-time European champion (1929–1936).